-These cover:
+These include:

-Securities, debt instruments, warrants of ordinary companies; and Futures, swaps, forward rate agreements, equity swaps, and derivatives on raw material.

-Under the Belgian prospectus law dated 16 June 2006 (implementing both Directives Prospectus 1 and 2), the following offerings are not deemed to have a public character and do not require approval of a prospectus in Belgium (and therefore constitute a private placement of non-fund investments):

-- offerings only addressed to qualified investors; - offerings only addressed to 150 legal or natural persons other than qualified investors per EEA State;

-- offerings requiring a counterparty of minimum EUR 100,000 per investor and per offer; - offerings where the nominal value is of minimum EUR 100,000; - offerings where the total amount is of maximum EUR 100,000.
+- Securities, debt instruments, warrants of ordinary companies; and Futures, swaps, forward rate agreements, equity swaps, and derivatives on raw material. - Under the EU Prospectus Regulation and Belgian prospectus law dated 11 July 2018, the following offerings do not require approval of a prospectus in Belgium (and therefore constitute a private placement of non-fund investments): - offerings only addressed to qualified investors; - offerings only addressed to 150 legal or natural persons other than qualified investors per EEA State; - offerings requiring a counterparty of EUR 100,000 minimum per investor and per offer; - offerings where the nominal value is EUR 100,000 minimum; - offerings where the total amount is EUR 100,000 maximum;

+offerings in the EU for an amount below EUR 5,000,000 (in this case, an information note must be prepared and filed with the Belgian regulator for publication purposes only (no approval required)).